metabrainz/musicbrainz-docker/README.md

 This can be changed using the two Docker environment variables `MUSICBRAINZ_WEB_SERVER_HOST` and `MUSICBRAINZ_WEB_SERVER_PORT`.

+#### Customize the number of processes for MusicBrainz Server

+By default, MusicBrainz Server uses 10 `plackup` processes at once.

+This number can be changed using the Docker environment variable `MUSICBRAINZ_SERVER_PROCESSES`.

 #### Customize replication schedule

 By default, there is no crontab file in `musicbrainz` service container.